-Guru Gobind Singh lived at a time and place of great social injustice, intolerance and religious hypocricy (not unlike the world we live in today, albeit even more brutal).
-He taught and advocated for a form of spiritualtity that not only gave us the tools for attaining the heights of human consciousness, but also asked us to be the most involved and evolved citizens we could possibly be in the community of mankind.
+Guru Gobind Singh lived at a time and place of great social injustice, intolerance and religious hypocrisy (not unlike the world we live in today, albeit even more brutal).
+In response to this, he taught and advocated for a form of spiritualtity that not only gave us the tools for attaining the heights of human consciousness, but also asked us to be the most evolved and involved citizens we could possibly be in the community of mankind.

 A good starting point to learn more about the life and teachings of Guru Gobind Singh (as well as the other nine Sikh Gurus) is this webpage on Sikhnet.com.